topcoder-platform/topcoder-UML-Tool/README.md

 Install the UML tool on Mac OS X
 ==================================
-Drag the application from the disk image to your "Applications" folder.
+Drag the application from the unzipped file to your "Applications" folder.
 When the application is first run, the file associations for XMI, TCUML, and ZUML will be added.

 Uninstall the UML tool
 ========================